Risk Management: Impersonation & Synthetic Media

 Anatomy of a Synthetic Attack

 The attacker initiates contact.
-They might send an urgent email (BEC) and follow it up with a cloned voicemail to establish "proof of life."
+An urgent email (BEC) is immediately followed by a cloned voicemail, establishing a false multi-modal "proof of life."

 4. Exploitation

-The target, convinced by the multi-modal deception, bypasses standard protocols and executes the requested financial wire or credential handover.
+Convinced by the coordinated deception and under artificial pressure, the target bypasses controls and executes the requested wire transfer or credential handover.

-Click below to expand the mandatory steps for high-risk requests:
+Expand the mandatory steps required for all high-risk requests:

-Always use contact information explicitly listed in the secure internal directory.
-Do not use phone numbers or links provided in the suspicious email or voice message.
+Always utilize contact information explicitly listed in the secure internal corporate directory.
+Do not use phone numbers, links, or reply-to addresses provided in the suspicious communication.

 Step 3: Managerial Confirmation +

-High-risk financial deviations must require independent, secondary confirmation from a direct manager or the finance control team before processing.
+High-risk financial deviations or uncharacteristic data requests require independent, secondary confirmation from a direct manager or the finance control team before processing.

 Knowledge Check